Flickdm/tianocore-wiki.github.io/archives/platforms-packages/Edk-fat-driver.md

 `o When space is crucial`
 `* FAT-Driver`
-`o When you need stability to avoid possible risk of a new implementation` `o When you prefer to keep the original behavior, such as 8.3 name generation algorithm, complete controller name for each volume`
+`o When you need stability to avoid possible risk of a new implementation` `o When you prefer to keep the original behavior, such as 8.3 name generation algorithm, complete controller name f`nor each volume`

 What does this mean to you?